codebug-tech/week-2-A/README.md

 ### Setup
 1. Inside your `coding` folder that you created last week, create a new directory called `week-2`.
 USE THE TERMINAL COMMANDS WE LEARNED LAST WEEK!!!
 If you need help, reference this: [TERMINAL HELP](https://github.com/codebug-tech/week-1-A)
 1. Now, make a new file called `spacing-issues.html` in the `week-2` directory you just created.
-1. Head back to the Github link we provided.
-1. Hold the `command` key and click on `spacing-issues.html`.
+1. Hold the `command` key and click on the `spacing-issues.html` link above.
-1. Then navigate to the tab you just opened and click `RAW` on the right side of the page.
+1. Then navigate to the tab you just opened and click the `RAW` button on the right side of the page.
 1. Copy all of the HTML from this page and paste it into the `spacing-issues.html` file you just created.
 Use Sublime to open the file.
 1. Go back to your Terminal window and use the `open spacing-issues.html` command to open the HTML page in Chrome.
 If that doesn't work, just navigate to the file in Finder, and right-click on `spacing-issues.html`, then `Open With`, then `Google Chrome`.
 1. You'll notice that when you look at the HTML page, everything looks great.
 But even though on the outside everything looks great, the inside (code) is a disaster!